As you know it is the 50th anniversary of my high school graduation.

 I received the report about their last 50 years, from 22 of my still living 33 class mates from the best high school in Hungary.
 (The school was so good, they wanted me to leave, because I wasn’t good enough, at age 16.
 My father had to bribe the school to allow me to stay.)

 Three people have died.
 Of the 37, 34 went to college or University.
-All graduated.
+All graduated and have lived a successful life.
+Unusual.

 Reading all the reports I had a few questions in mind:

-- Was health or the lack of health predictable?
+- Was their health or lack of health predictable?

 - And if yes, what were the common elements in the successful and happy and healthy people, and what was in common in the sick and not so happy ones.